 The tray with crushed bone was taken from the refrigerator and placed in the biological safety cabinet.
-The spatula's used previously with adherent brain were weighted before the brain tissue was smeared on the crushed bone.
-The spatula's were weighted again and are disposed of.
-The brain tissue left in jar-I was also smeared on the crushed bone by wiping the inside of the jar with pieces of crushed bone.
-Jar-1 was weighted before and after the wiping.
+The spatulae used previously with adherent brain tissue were weighed before the brain tissue was smeared on the crushed bone.
+The spatulae were weighted again and disposed of.
+The brain tissue left in jar-I was also smeared on a few pieces of the crushed bone by wiping the inside of the jar with pieces of crushed bone.
+Jar-1 was weighed before and after the wiping.
 The brain tissue left in the homogeniser tube was transferred to the crushed bone in the same way.
-The homogeniser tube was also weighted before and after wiping.
-Finally approximately 4 g of brain macerate was taken from the stock jar and smeared on the crushed bone.
+The homogeniser tube was also weighed before and after wiping.
+Finally, approximately 2 g of brain macerate was taken from the stock jar and smeared on the crushed bone.
 The tray with crushed bone was placed in a polythene bag and put in the refrigerator.
 The stock jar with brain macerate was put back in the laboratory freezer.

-All materials and equipment remaining in the biological safety cabinet was disposed of and the cabinet decontaminated using a sodium hypo-chlorite solution with 20.000 ppm free chlorine for an hour minimum.
+All materials and equipment remaining in the biological safety cabinet was disposed of and the cabinet decontaminated using a sodium hypo chlorites solution of 20,000 ppm free chlorine for 1 hour minimum.